hieuvp/learning-python/learn-the-basics/string-formatting/README.md

 <!-- AUTO-GENERATED-CONTENT:END -->

+## Specifiers

-Here are some basic argument specifiers you should know:
+> Here are some basic argument specifiers you should know.

 | Specifier               | Description                                                                   |
 | ----------------------- | ----------------------------------------------------------------------------- |